March Sadness-how COVID-19 changed 2020

 National Residency Match Day

 March 20 is also Match Day.
-No, not the kind of match you light fires with.
+No, not the match you light fires with.

 It’s the day graduating medical students find out what residency program they will join through the National Resident Matching Program , which “matches” them with available positions in residencies all over the United States.